| Romans 9:18-21 states: "Therefore hath he mercy

 through sanctification of the Spirit and belief of the

+truth."
 The reader may wonder why so many scriptures have been

 quoted to prove the point.
 The answer is simple, where else